alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 > Example: [Travel Advice Publisher](https://github.com/alphagov/travel-advice-publisher) has enough of these tests because it has one to check login with Signon [[1](https://github.com/alphagov/smokey/blob/a60df2cde5c886fa6d54e8cd820d90facca89e8e/features/publishing_tools.feature#L106)] and another to check its `/healthcheck` endpoint for connectivity to Redis and MongoDB [[1](https://github.com/alphagov/smokey/blob/a60df2cde5c886fa6d54e8cd820d90facca89e8e/features/travel_advice_publisher.feature)] [[2](https://github.com/alphagov/travel-advice-publisher/pull/979)].

 > **Services are special.** We cannot make a request to a service, as it has no web interface.
 Instead, we will update [the deployment script for each service app](https://github.com/alphagov/govuk-app-deployment/blob/efc730f0f101b2e457abc48cbab67982728a8c93/email-alert-service/config/deploy.rb) to check the process is running after the app is restarted.

+#### Check: Smoke test pass (i.e. double check critical features work)

+For the purpose of automating deployments, we do not strictly _need_ Smoke tests for arbitrary features of an app: in theory, they are replaced by the other checks described here.
+However, this assumes perfect testing.

+We can think of our Smoke tests as a "backup" or "secondary" layer of testing for features we have previously deemed to be critical.
+We will therefore check all existing Smoke tests pass, where they are relevant to an app.

 ### Security concerns